 * Be creative.
 Country music lyrics are some of the most creative in the music industry.
 They are inspiring, funny, and out of the box.
 (Drop Kick Me Jesus Through The Goal Posts Of Life; I Been Roped And Thrown By Jesus In The Holy Ghost Corral; If Love Were Oil, I’d Be A Quart Low; Your The Reason The Kinds Are Ugly, Lil Darlin’; etc.) Perhaps the church could use a dose of innovation to help reach the coming generations.

 * Jesus, Take The Wheel.
-Carrie Underwood had a number one country song said it all.
+Carrie Underwood had a number one country song that said it all.
 It is the tale of a young woman seeking help from Jesus as her car is about to crash.
 She ultimately lets Jesus take control of her car and her life.
 Perhaps the church should give Jesus the wheel and let Him actually run the church, Himself.
 Perhaps we should allow Jesus to directly control the Sunday services.
 Like an old hymn says: Have Thine Own Way, Lord.